equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 #### 4.2.5 Alternative 5 – Extension of the M4 as part of the WestConnex scheme

 This alternative would involve extending the M4 to the east as part of the broader WestConnex scheme.
-As described in the WestConnex Strategic Environmental Review (Sydney Motorways Project Office 2013b), it would link the existing M4 at Homebush Bay Drive, Homebush to Parramatta Road and the City West Link at Haberfield.
+As described in the *WestConnex Strategic Environmental Review* (Sydney Motorways Project Office 2013b), it would link the existing M4 at Homebush Bay Drive, Homebush to Parramatta Road and the City West Link at Haberfield.
 The extension would be a new motorway comprised of some surface road sections and two tunnels with three lanes in each direction.
 The extension would be a controlled access road with on and off ramps connecting to various locations on Parramatta Road subject to design.

-background image

-WestConnex M4 East

-4-11

-WestConnex Delivery Authority
-Environmental Impact Statement

-As indicated in Chapter 3 (Strategic context and project need), the WestConnex scheme has been developed as a key transport component of the Transport Master Plan integrated with the strategic land use outcomes as identified in A Plan for Growing Sydney.
+As indicated in Chapter 3 (Strategic context and project need), the WestConnex scheme has been developed as a key transport component of the Transport Master Plan integrated with the strategic land use outcomes as identified in *A Plan for Growing Sydney*.
 The Transport Master Plan identifies the WestConnex scheme as a critical link in Sydney’s motorway network and an immediate priority for the NSW Government.